 For a pregnant mom or couple, deciding which professionals to hire for the birth of your child can be a more difficult decision than you’d expect.
 Our next blog series is going to be on the subject of doulas: what they do, what moms who have hired a doula say about their experience, what doulas say about what they do and who you can contact if you’re considering hiring one.

-This first post contains 2 stories by 2 ex-members from our Online class.
+This first post contains two stories by previous participants from our Online class.
 Janine and Amy happen to be friends and happen to have used the same doula, Jill Bergman, for the births of their children in Cape Town.

 First up, Janine describes their decision-making process in hiring a doula and their experience of Jill at the birth of Luka, now 2 years old.